Luisa-del/Remoteness/README.md

 ## Overview

-* Remoteness indicates the distance to roads, but takes into account the cost to walk through terrain.
+* Remoteness indicates the distance to starting points (e.g drivable roads), in hours.
+Other than linear distance measures it takes into account the cost to walk through terrain.
 It can serve as anthropogenic factor in wildlife studies, where it has been shown to be an important driver of species occurrence.

 * Costs are calculated from a hiking function that considers slope.
 The function is also defined to take metabolic costs into account, because it has been shown that humans are typically not following least-time routes, especially in mountainous areas.
+Cost raster pixel values have the unit hour per minute.

 * Drivable roads can serve as starting points from where the costs are then added up (cumulative costs) in order to assess remoteness.
-This can be points along drivable roads from OpenStreetMap (osm), or GPS points.
+This can be points along drivable roads from OpenStreetMap (osm), GPS points, or other starting points like villages, streams or borders.

-* The drivable roads should cover a certain buffer area around the study area.
-This ensures that roads in the vicinity of the study area are also included in the calculation of remoteness and avoids distorted remoteness values at the border of the study area.
+* The starting points should cover a certain buffer area around the study area.
+This ensures that starting points in the vicinity of the study area are also included in the calculation of remoteness and avoids distorted remoteness values at the border of the study area.

 * Some areas like water bodies or other inaccessible areas affect accessibility and can be masked out prior to the analysis.